 One Stop Solution For All Your Sintered Metal Filtration Need

-Sintered Metal Filters from Filson are available with a variety of different materials, layers and shapes options, from stainless steel to bronze, nickel, from single-layer to multi-layers, woven wire mesh to perforated metal, metal powder.
+Sintered Metal Filters from Filson is available with a variety of different materials, layers and shapes options, from stainless steel to bronze, nickel, from single-layer to multi-layers, woven wire mesh to perforated metal, metal powder.
 To offer a quick delivery, we usually keep these standards sintered metal filters in stock.

 Not only producing standards models’ sintered metal filter elements, Filson has rich experience in designing and manufacturing sintered elements with specific thickness, permeability and pore size totally based on end users requests.
 Even with small quantities, our engineer teams will one-to-one to help you.